Have U Seen Her?

 Have U Seen Her? is the debut studio album by Finnish singer and songwriter Alma.
 It was released through PME Records on 15 May 2020.
 It was preceded by the release of two extended plays Have U Seen Her?
 Part 1 and Have U Seen Her?
 Part 2 on 1 November 2019 and 13 March 2020, respectively, and one single "Bad News Baby" on 22 November 2019.
 The album was produced and written by Justin Tranter, Andrew Wyatt and Sarah Hudson, among others.

 Composition

 The Line of Best Fit described the album as: "...is filled with the catchy soundscapes we’ve come to know and love while seesawing within a new, mature experimental sonic range."

 Singles

 The lead single of the album titled "Bad News Baby" was released on 22 November 2019 along with its music video.
 The title track was not the official single from the album, but had a music video released on 1 November 2019.
 "Stay All Night" was released as the second single on 31 March 2020 from the album, along with a quarantine music video.
 "LA Money" was sent to radio air play on 21 June 2020 as the third single from the album.

-Tour

-ALMA has embarked on a tour to promote her first EP, HAVE U SEEN HER?
-(PART I)", which was to be a preview of her first studio album "HAVE U SEEN HER?".